H. L. Hunt: Personal life

-A scandal emerged in 1975, after his death, when it was discovered that he had a hidden bigamous relationship, with his second wife living in New York.
+A scandal emerged in 1975, after his death, when it was discovered that he had a hidden bigamous relationship with his second wife living in New York.

-After marriage to Ruth Ray, Hunt became a Baptist and was a member of the First Baptist Church of Dallas.
+After his marriage to Ruth Ray, Hunt became a Baptist and was a member of the First Baptist Church of Dallas.
 He was a major financial contributor toward the establishment of the conservative Christian evangelical Criswell College in Dallas.

-After several months at Baylor Hospital in Dallas, Hunt died at age 85, and was buried in Sparkman-Hillcrest Memorial Park Cemetery.

-The founder of the "transcendental black metal" band Liturgy, Hunter Hunt-Hendrix, is his grandchild.
+After several months at Baylor Hospital in Dallas, Hunt died at age 85, and was buried in Sparkman-Hillcrest Memorial Park Cemetery in Dallas.
+Haela Hunt-Hendrix, who formed the transcendental black metal band Liturgy, is his grandchild.
+H. L. Hunt served as inspiration behind the character J. R. Ewing from the television show Dallas.